Becky Mushko's Bio

 Photo by Linda Layne, Hanover Book Festival 2009

-She has also published e-book versions of her novels, Stuck and Patches on the Same Quilt, as well as e-book collections of her short stories: Rest in Peace (her three Sherwood Anderson winners), Over Coffee (five stories about awkward relationships), The Best 'Un Yet (five Christmas stories) and Miracle of the Concrete Jesus and Other Stories.
+She has also published e-book versions of her novels, Stuck , Them That Go, and Patches on the Same Quilt, as well as e-book collections of her short stories: Rest in Peace (her three Sherwood Anderson winners), Over Coffee (five stories about awkward relationships), The Best 'Un Yet (five Christmas stories) and Miracle of the Concrete Jesus & Other Stories.

 She became interested in genealogy a few years ago and has a blog, The Naces of Lithia, about the Nace side of her family in Botetourt County.

-She is available for readings, presentations, and workshops.
-Some presentations she's done include these:
+She is available for a limited readings, presentations, and workshops in areas within 75 miles of Franklin County, VA.
+Some presentations she's done in the past include these: